antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 F# 4.0
 ----

 F# 4.0 introduces a number of new language and runtime capabilities.
-Just a few are described below; see the team blog posts from the [Preview](http://blogs.msdn.com/b/fsharpteam/archive/2014/11/12/announcing-a-preview-of-f-4-0-and-the-visual-f-tools-in-vs-2015.aspx) and [RC](http://blogs.msdn.com/b/dotnet/archive/2015/04/29/rounding-out-visual-f-4-0-in-vs-2015-rc.aspx) releases for a more complete list, or review the VS 2015 [release notes](https://www.visualstudio.com/en-us/news/vs2015-vs#fsharp).
+Just a few are described below; see the F# team blog posts from the [Preview](http://blogs.msdn.com/b/fsharpteam/archive/2014/11/12/announcing-a-preview-of-f-4-0-and-the-visual-f-tools-in-vs-2015.aspx) and [RC](http://blogs.msdn.com/b/dotnet/archive/2015/04/29/rounding-out-visual-f-4-0-in-vs-2015-rc.aspx) releases for a more complete list, or review the VS 2015 [release notes](https://www.visualstudio.com/en-us/news/vs2015-vs#fsharp).

 **Constructors as first-class function values** Constructors can now be treated as first-class function values, similar to curried functions or other .NET methods.
 This eliminates the need to create small lambdas for the sole purpose of calling a constructor.